SunflowerGolem/sunflowergolem.github.io/_writing-portfolio/just-so-story.md

 ---
-title: "Just-so story"
+title: "Guiding Star"
-tagline: "Guiding Star is a just-so story about creation of the main navigational constellation in a dark fantasy setting.
-It shows the game writer’s work on deep lore that makes the fictional world feel more alive and believable for players."
+tagline: "A just-so story set in a fantasy world, exploring the deep lore behind the creation of constellations and showcasing soft worldbuilding"
 excerpt: "This piece showcases the writer's work with lore and worldbuilding"
 header:
   overlay_image: /assets/images/portfolio/just-so-story.png